Phone

 Denis Murphy

-I’ve been on the team at Pukekohe High School for 8 months after holding a similar role at James Cook High School, Manurewa.
+I’ve been on the team at Pukekohe High School for 4 years after holding a similar role at James Cook High School, Manurewa.
 Prior to that I spent around 30 years in the Disability/Mental Health sector in various accounting and management roles firstly for IDEA Services (Previously NZ Society for the Intellectually Handicapped Inc or IHC as it was known) and then for The Goodwood Park Healthcare Group.

 It is a real pleasure to be part of the team here at Pukekohe High School.
 I see my role here as basically a support person for the BOT, Senior Leadership Team and Staff, ensuring that the school’s finances are managed efficiently and that its property resources are in good order and fit for purpose.
-Pukekohe High School celebrates its 100th year in 2021 so it has a long and proud history and I believe the next 100 years are going to be even better.
+Pukekohe High School celebrated its centenary in 2021 so it has a long and proud history and I believe the next 100 years are going to be even better.

 News & Events